urkesh-org/DABI/README.md

 ### Databases .d

-The flat-files databases are stored in `_databases/`.
+The flat-file databases are stored in `_databases/`.
 Each `.d` file is processed by the program and the data is available to the templates by the variables `database_bibl`, `chapters` and `database_topics`.